-Ulster University maintains accommodation across all four campuses and they have lots of information on what is available and how to apply on their website.
+Ulster University ResLife manage accommodation bookings for all campuses and they have lots of information on what is available and how to apply on their website.
 Check out their Need to know section for information and advice on accommodation.

 If you choose to live off campus, you will have to secure privately rented, shared accommodation.
 There are a number of websites you can visit to search for student accommodation, such as NIHE Student Pad or SpareRoom and you can also enquire at local letting agents.

 Unless your rental agreement covers all utility bills, you will have to budget for this every month.
 If you are living in shared accommodation, utility bills are split between each tenant.
 Best to lay down some ground rules on how you plan to pay for these to avoid any awkward conversations if someone hasn’t paid their share for the month.
 Ensure you shop around for the best deals available from utility providers, such as Wi-Fi.